On the Ball (video game series)

 On the Ball is a football management game series from the German developers Ascaron, former name Ascon.
 The premiere title in the series is On the Ball.
 The player is managing a football club in the English League (in the original version the Bundesliga to become the Bundestrainer).
-The original game was very popular in Germany, so the developer Ascaron created several sequels: "On the Ball 2", "On the Ball 3", and "On the Ball Action".
+The original game was popular in Germany, and Ascaron created several sequels: "On the Ball 2", "On the Ball 3", and "On the Ball Action".
 Doppelpass was a bundle that included On the Ball and the self-running add-on Anstoss World Cup Edition.
 The English version has a minor fan base.

 Gameplay

 The player chooses a team in the main menu which has the look of an office.
 As a manager, the player not only elects the football players for the team, but also run a stadium with the price management and the transfer of players.
 The football games can be presented in different forms.
-Then there is a text mode were the games is presented and commentated in text form and the last one has the text and some pictures of a game.
+There is a text mode where the games are presented and commentated in text form and the last one has the text and some pictures of a game.
 The tactic of the own team could be changed and players could be switched.
 The career is limited to ten seasons.